15 Key Soccer Skills – How to Achieve Success in Football | ErtheoErtheo Education & Sports

 No matter how talented a player might be, they have to be willing to learn from their coaches.
 This means not only listening to his or her instructions, but also seeking out, accepting, and integrating feedback without defensive backlash.
 Players should also demonstrate an ability to self-correct and try new actions to get improved results.

 The final trait a football player must possess to truly achieve success in football is self-motivation.
 As mentioned early, becoming one of the best in the world requires an incredible amount of practice.
 To practice for the necessary amount of hours at the necessary intensity, serious footballers must put in extra hours and make all kinds of sacrifices including waking up early to train, adhering to a strict diet and exercise routine, and missing out on all kinds of experiences with their peers.

-So, yes, it’s a lot of work.
-But, check out how much successful soccer players make!
+It’s a lot of work, but check out how much successful soccer players make!
 Click the picture below to find out.

 powered by ProteinBee.co.uk

 We believe that both athletes and their parents deserve to feel confident that they’ve chosen the right program for their athletic improvement and personal growth.
 That’s why we made it our mission not only to offer and endorse the best youth sports programs for athletic and personal success but also to advise athletes and their parents about their best options.